maximebf/php-debugbar/docs/data_collectors.md

 This however won't show anything in the debug bar as no information are provided on how to display these data.
-You could do that manually as you'll see in later chapter or implement the `DebugBar\DataSource\Renderable` interface.
+You could do that manually as you'll see in later chapter or implement the `DebugBar\DataSource\WidgetProvider` interface.

-To implement it, you must define a `getWidgets()` function which returns an array of key/value pairs where key are control names and values control options as defined in `JavascriptRenderer::addControl($name, $options)` (see Rendering chapter).
+To implement it, you must define a `getWidgets()` function which returns an array of key/value pairs where key are widget names and values widget objects (of type `DebugBar\Widget\Tab`, `DebugBar\Widget\Indicator` or `DebugBar\Widget\DataMap`).

-    class MyDataCollector extends DebugBar\DataCollector\DataCollector implements DebugBar\DataCollector\Renderable
+    class MyDataCollector extends DebugBar\DataCollector\DataCollector implements DebugBar\DataCollector\WidgetProvider
     {
         // ...

         public function getWidgets()
         {
             return array(
-                "mycollector" => array(
-                    "icon" => "cogs",
-                    "tooltip" => "uniqid()",
-                    "map" => "uniqid",
+                "mycollector" => new DebugBar\Widget\Indicator("cogs", "uniqid", "''", "uniqid()")
-                    "default" => "''"
-                )
             );
         }
     }

 This will have the result of adding a new indicator to the debug bar.

-When implementing the Renderable interface, you may use widgets which are not provided with the default install.
+When implementing the WidgetProvider interface, you may use widgets which are not provided with the default install.
 You can add new assets by implementing the `DebugBar\DataCollector\AssetProvider` interface.

-to implement it, you must define the `getAssets()` method.
+To implement it, you must define the `getAssets()` method.
 It must return an array with the following keys:

  - base\_path: base path of assets (optional, if omitted or null, will use the base path of the JavascriptRenderer)